atul799/CarND-Kidnapped-Vehicle-Project/README.md

 ## Notes
 * normalizing of re-initializing the weights at each step is important.
 Reinit with 1 or normalizing produces same result.
-* The dataAssociation method introduces a redundant loop and can be avoided by associating obs to landmark while updating weights
+* The dataAssociation method introduces a redundant loop and can be avoided by associating obs to landmark while updating weights.
+* 100 particles works with sampling wheel while STL discrete_distribution failed once
+* 250 particles works for STL discrete_distribution  but fails for sampling wheel
+* 500 works for both STL discrete_distribution and sampling wheel